Disclosure information on the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD)

 Strategy Planning

-We will continue to examine risks and opportunities and refine our scenario analysis.
+Going forward, we will continue to examine risks and opportunities and refine our scenario analysis.

-We will continue to examine risks and opportunities and refine our scenario analysis.
+Going forward, we will continue to examine risks and opportunities and refine our scenario analysis.

 Material Factors | Category | Potential Financial Impact | Impact | ||